Omelasco/public/README.md

 This endpoint provides access to content objects either single item or a list of the most recent items.

 Content endpoints are prefaced by /content and followed by the particular platform.
-For example: `/content/twitter` and `/content/vk`.
+For example: `/content/twitter` and `/content/vkontakte`.

 This endpoint can be accessed at `https://e9bz5rf9tc.execute-api.us-gov-west-1.amazonaws.com/dev/v2019-04-15/content/{platform_name}`.
 See below for examples.

+#### Available platforms
+The following platforms are available, in the listed format.
+Formatting is all lower-case, ie. 'twitter'.
+- Twitter: 'twitter'
+- VKontakte/VK: 'vkontakte'
+- Reddit: 'reddit'
+- Odnoklassniki/OK.RU: 'okru'
+- YouTube: 'youtube'
+- RSS: 'rss'
+- Instagram: 'instagram'
+- Telegram: 'telegram'
+- Aparat: 'aparat'
+- Soroush: 'soroush'

 #### Return objects